-As with any other rules, you must make certain that the proposed rules comply with standards of legality before you submit them to OAH for review.
-157 Review these standards in Minnesota Rules, part 1400.2100.
+As with any other rules, you must make certain that the proposed rules comply with standards of review before you submit them to OAH for review.
+Review the applicable standards of review for exempt rules in Minnesota Rules, part 1400.2100.